evolarjun/home/README.md

-# home - basic setup for cloud VMs or other new machines
+# home - minimal setup for cloud VMs or other new machines

 Min 10 gig drive
 ```